Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

-When interacting with oncoming straight-line vehicles, left-turning vehicles usually adopt lateral offset behavior to clearly express their decision intent to the interactive object.
-Therefore, the intent expression ability of a trajectory can be characterized by analyzing the degree of lateral offset.
+In interactions with oncoming vehicles, left-turning vehicles typically employ lateral offset as a means to convey decision intent.
+The capability of a trajectory plan to express intent is thus evaluated by examining the extent of lateral offset.